Jamshid Amouzegar: 1975 hostage crisis

+Prime Minister of Iran

-In 1977, he became chairman of the Rastakhiz Party (Resurrection), having led the progressive faction against finance minister Hushang Ansary's liberal constructionist faction.
+In 1977, Amouzegar became chairman of the Rastakhiz Party (Resurrection), having led the progressive faction against finance minister Hushang Ansary's liberal constructionist faction.
 Soon after Jimmy Carter became president of the United States, Amouzegar was appointed Prime Minister of Iran on 7 August 1977, succeeding Amir Abbas Hoveyda in the post.

-However, he became unpopular as he attempted to slow the overheated economy with measures that, although generally thought necessary, triggered a downturn in employment and private sector profits that would later compound the government's problems.
-On 27 August 1978, he resigned, and was replaced by Jafar Sharif-Emami.
+Amouzegar soon became unpopular as he attempted to slow the overheated economy with measures that, although generally thought necessary, triggered a downturn in employment and private sector profits that would later compound the government's problems.
+On 27 August 1978, amid growing turbulence in the country, he resigned, and was replaced by Jafar Sharif-Emami.

+Later life and death

-Amouzegar did not return to Iran after leaving in 1978.
-He lived in Chevy Chase, Maryland, and later in Rockville, Maryland, and was a consultant to the governments of Saudi Arabia and Kuwait.
+After leaving Iran in 1978 amid the Iranian Revolution, Amouzegar settled in Chevy Chase, Maryland.
+He served as an independent consultant to the governments of Saudi Arabia and Kuwait.

-Death

-He died in Rockville, Maryland, on 27 September 2016, at the age of 93.
+Amouzegar was married to Ulrike Schulz, who was German, until her death in 2004.
+The couple had met while studying in the United States.
+He died in Rockville, Maryland on 27 September 2016, at the age of 93.